Emergencies

 OASIS (Opposing Abuse with Service, Information and Shelter)

-ASU Counseling and Psychological Services Center (Students)
+App State Counseling and Psychological Services Center (Students)

-The following is a list of behaviors that are considered warning signs (or red flags) that indicate someone may have a problem.
+The following is a list of behaviors that are considered warning signs (or red flags) that indicate someone may have a problem:

 • Alcohol and/or drug use